cormac-obrien/os-0/README.md

 even tested this on the metal yet, so I would strongly recommend you not do so.

 ### LICENSE ###
-OS-0 is freely available under the MIT license (see LICENSE.txt for more information).
-Go crazy.
+OS-0 is distributed under the MIT license.
+See LICENSE.txt for the full text.